Knowledge Base

 Energy Conservation

 The Water Reclamation Plant has a complex energy management system leading the way for green infrastructure in the Rochester community.
-Energy management at the facility reduces operating costs and allows for some energy production as a byproduct from treating wastewater.
+Energy management at the facility reduces operating costs and enables some energy production as a byproduct of wastewater treatment.
 Primary energy conservation components include heating and cooling loops, methane gas production utilized in boilers and engine generators, wastewater heat exchangers, ongoing efficiency upgrades on air usage, lighting, and motor replacements.
 The energy management program saves over $600,000 annually and continues to grow.
-An additional $200,000 of energy savings occurred in 2014 through process modifications, lighting replacements, air audits, and motor replacements which will be realized every year moving forward.
+An additional $200,000 in energy savings occurred in 2014 through process modifications, lighting replacements, air audits, and motor replacements, and these savings will be realized every year moving forward.

 Was this page helpful?
 Yes No